 Reasons for renewed Eagles optimism (and one area of growing concern)

-Let's look at some numbers now that a half-dozen games of the Eagles' 2024-25 regular season are now in the books.
+Let's look at some numbers now that a half-dozen games of the Eagles' 2024-25 regular season are over.

 Philadelphia Eagles